Israel to host top Arab diplomats during Blinken's visit | Law-Order

 - Israel

-Israel said Friday it would host the foreign ministers of the United Arab Emirates, Morocco and Bahrain during U.S. Secretary of State Antony Blinken's visit early next week.
+Israel said Friday it would host the foreign ministers of the United Arab Emirates, Morocco and Bahrain during US Secretary of State Antony Blinken's visit early next week, in what would be the latest in a flurry of high-level meetings held across the Middle East.

 Israel's Foreign Ministry said it would host the four top diplomats on Sunday and Monday, with additional details to be provided later.